harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 “…the apparent reduction in glycolytic flux and carbohydrate oxidation… (decreased PDC activity and lactate content, and increased glycogen accumulation), in the face of high carbohydrate availability, could have been caused by a carnitine-mediated increase in skeletal muscle long-chain fatty acid oxidation, i.e. an increase in long-chain acyl-CoA translocation into the mitochondrial matrix via CPT1, resulting in an increase in beta-oxidation.

-According to Randleâ€™s glucoseâ€“fatty acid cycle (Randle et al. 1963, 1964; Garland et al. 1963; Garland &amp; Randle, 1963), a concept proposed in the 1960s from experiments involving rat heart and diaphragm muscle, an increase in beta-oxidation would result in an elevation of muscle acetyl-CoA concentration and, consequently, an increase in muscle citrate and glucose-6-phosphate content.
+According to Randleâ€™s glucoseâ€“fatty acid cycle (Randle et al. 1963, 1964; Garland et al. 1963; Garland & Randle, 1963), a concept proposed in the 1960s from experiments involving rat heart and diaphragm muscle, an increase in beta-oxidation would result in an elevation of muscle acetyl-CoA concentration and, consequently, an increase in muscle citrate and glucose-6-phosphate content.
 This, in turn, would result in the down-regulation of carbohydrate flux, due to product inhibition of PDC….

 Indeed, the decrease in PDC activity observed in our study was paralleled by a reduction in muscle lactate content and resulted in an accumulation of muscle glycogen overnight, conditions which are both consistent with the premise that glycolytic flux, and therefore carbohydrate oxidation, was inhibited.
 In support of this… muscle long-chain acyl-CoA content returned to basal overnight during the l-carnitine infusion visit (whereas it remained suppressed during the control visit), which suggests that beta-oxidation was indeed increased.”